 The benefits of a digital nomad lifestyle

-Nomads I’ve spoken to during my travels have almost unanimously said that breaking away from “normal” life has improved their physical, mental, and financial health.
+Digital nomads I’ve spoken to during my travels have almost unanimously said that breaking away from “normal” life has improved their physical, mental, and financial health.
 And studies have been undertaken which back this up.

 I used to suffer horrible panic attacks for about 10 years before I left home, but they’ve never been a problem since then.